Naihra/CozyGroveSaveMod/README.md

 # Game version
-#### 26/09/21
+#### 03/12/21
-Apps have been updated to version 3.0.0 but they will still work with 2.3.0 save files.
+Apps have been updated to cover features of version 4.0.0 and the winter festival but they should still work with 3.2.0 save files.
+In case it doesn't work use the release 3.2.0 version.

 Please redownload the data folder as well, since required files inside have been modified too.

-For older game versions use the released files, https://github.com/Naihra/CozyGroveSaveMod/releases/tag/2.2.0
+Be aware that the files inside this folder can spoil some of the new content.

 # Save location
 Steam and MAC: https://support.spryfox.com/hc/en-us/articles/1500003981321-Where-can-I-find-my-Cozy-Grove-logs-and-save-files-